pkulak/matui/README.md

 The underlying Matrix SDK that Matui uses has recently switched from Sled to Sqlite.
-That's great, because it seems to have fixed the horrible data store bloat issues, but it also means you will need to blow away your `.local/share/matui` directory and log in again after upgrading.
+That's great, because it seems to have fixed the horrible data store bloat issues, but it also means the cache has to be re-built after you upgrade and there will be some garbage left over.
+If you'd like to reclaim some space, you can blow away the `matrx-sdk-state` folder in your cache (`.local/share/matui/{hash}/matrix-sdk-state`).

 # Who should use this client?